hattori-lab/SACRA/README.md

     - `B` : Insertion extension cost of LAST aligner (default: 5).

 ## STEP 2. parsdepth
-Detects the partially aligned reads (PARs) and candidate chimeric positions from the alignment result of STEP 1, and obtains the depth of PARs at that positions.
+Detect the partially aligned reads (PARs) and candidate chimeric positions from the alignment result of STEP 1, and obtain the depth of PARs at that positions.

 - The options for using this step is below.
 You can change these options in the config.yml.
     - `al` : Minimum alignment length (default: 100bp).